Artear/ReactResumableJS/README.md

 - fileAccept content type file accept on input file Ex: 'image/*'
 - filetypes The allowed files extensions to upload.
 Ex: "['jpg', 'png']"
 - maxFileSize The allowed file size for upload.
 Is expressed in bytes.
 Default is: 10240000 (10mb).
-- maxFileSizeErrorCallback Usefull to use with the above param, and take the exception for use as you want.
+- onMaxFileSizeErrorCallback Usefull to use with the above param, and take the exception for use as you want.
 - fileAddedMessage The message to print when file is added.
 Optional.
 Ex: 'Starting....'
 - completedMessage The message to print when file is completely uploaded.
 Optional.
 Ex: 'Completed!'
 - service The service that will receive the file.
 Ex: 'http://www.someurl.com/myservice/image.json'